WJZ-TV: News operation

 WJZ-TV is known as a legacy station and both on-air and off-air employees typically have decades of service.
 Koch holds the record as the longest-tenured TV news anchor in Baltimore history.
 She has anchored the station's 6 p.m. broadcast since 1988.
 The record for the longest-tenured anchor team in Baltimore TV history is also held by WJZ.
 The former anchor team of Don Scott and Marty Bass topped weekday morning newscast ratings from 1984 to 2014 as co-anchors of Eyewitness News Morning Edition and Rise & Shine.
 Former WJZ weather anchor Bob Turk holds the title of the longest-tenured talent at a single station in Maryland TV.
 Turk forecast weather on weekday evenings for nearly 50 years, from 1973 until his dismissal in 2022.
 Former news director Gail Bending held her title from 1991 until her dismissal on March 31, 2023, also a record for the market.

 In 1976, Oprah Winfrey was hired as Jerry Turner's co-anchor for the station's 6 p.m. newscast.
 By April 1977 she was moved anchor of morning cut-ins and eventually helped to launch and co-hosted channel 13's local talk show, People Are Talking with Richard Sher.
 Winfrey co-hosted People Are Talking from August 14, 1978, until she left for Chicago in 1984.
 During that time, she and Sher would also co-anchor Eyewitness News at Noon and in 1983 she teamed up with Marty Bass to launch Eyewitness News Morning Edition.

 On October 25, 2009, WJZ-TV became the third Baltimore station to begin airing newscasts in high definition.
 For several months after the upgrade, field reports were still presented in 4:3 standard definition until it switched over to the 16:9 widescreen format.
 As of September 2011, all of WJZ-TV's locally produced video footage, including remote field reports, are in HD, making it the first station in Baltimore to do so.

 During the noon newscast on August 9, 2018, WJZ-TV unveiled a new set, and introduced the same on-air graphics scheme used by other CBS owned-and-operated stations (the last among the group to do so).
 On August 20, 2018, WJZ-TV expanded its morning newscasts from 5–7 a.m. to 4:30–7 a.m., becoming the last station in Baltimore to start their morning newscasts at 4:30 am.
 On September 9, 2019, WJZ debuted a 7 p.m. newscast for the first time, and the CBS Evening News was moved to 6:30 p.m.

 WJZ-TV launched a streaming news service, CBSN Baltimore (now CBS News Baltimore, a localized version of the national CBSN service) on August 23, 2021, as part of a rollout of similar services across the CBS-owned stations.

-In 2022, the station partnered with The Baltimore Banner Articles from WJZ's website appear on the Banner's website, while Banner journalists appear on the station's 9 a.m. newscasts.
+In 2022, the station partnered with The Baltimore Banner.
+Articles from WJZ's website appear on the Banners website, while Banner journalists appear on the station's 9 a.m. newscasts.